 There’s something special about fall in Canada.
-The air has a certain crispness to it, leaves light up trees in shades of crimson and yellow and Canada's esteemed wildlife readying themselves for the winter.
-Sure, it may be colder than the season preceding it, but there’s something particularly appealing about bundling up and heading into the wilderness.
+The air has a certain crispness to it, leaves light up trees in shades of crimson and yellow, and surprisingly, communities across the country explode with festivals and events.
+Sure, it may be colder than the season preceding it, but there’s something particularly cozy about bundling up and heading into the wilderness.
 Here are some of the best National Parks to explore during this picturesque season.

 At Fundy National Park you can experience the world's highest tides.

-New Brunswick is the perfect place to take in fall colours by the sea.
-In Fundy National Park, not only is there classic hiking and biking — Matthews Head and Kinnie Brook trails come highly recommended — but there’s also the world’s highest tides.
-Hit the trail in the morning, then see either four-storey high water or the ocean floor, depending on the tide table.
-Back on shore, track down the Parks Canada red chairs scattered around the park — these chairs mark the best and most tranquil viewpoints.
+New Brunswick is the perfect place to take in fall colors by the sea.
+In Fundy National Park, not only is there classic hiking and biking -- Matthews Head and Kinnie Brook trails come highly recommended -- but there's also the world's highest tides.
+Hit the trail in the morning, then see either four-story high waves or the ocean floor, depending on the tide table.
+Through the year there are a ton of festivals in this park, but fall plays host to a special Thanksgiving Weekend and Fundy Pumpkin Festival, as well as Salmon Days.
+Join in on the fun before heading out into nature and tracking down the Parks Canada red chairs scattered around the park -- these chairs mark the best and most tranquil viewpoints.

 Alberta: Jasper National Park

-Extending over 10,000 square kilometres, it is the largest national park in the Canadian Rockies and part of UNESCO's Canadian Rocky Mountain Parks World Heritage Site.
+Extending over 4,200 square miles, it is the largest national park in the Canadian Rockies and part of UNESCO's Canadian Rocky Mountain Parks World Heritage Site.

-Jasper National Park is stunning — no question.
+Jasper National Park is stunning -- no question.
 But in fall?
-It’s extra special.
-Savour the quieter months to hike less crowded popular trails like the Jasper Discovery Trail and the Valley of the Five Lakes.
-Breathe in the crisp air and hop on a mountain bike to cover more ground.
-Catch the changing leaves and maybe even a glimpse of snow-capped mountains as you wander through forests or next to glacier-fed turquoise lakes.
-Follow that up with an evening of stargazing — Jasper is the second largest dark sky preserve in the world, meaning there’s minimal light pollution to maximize your night-sky viewing.
+It's extra special.
+You'll catch the changing leaves and maybe even a glimpse of snow, while wandering through forests and next to crystal-blue lakes.
+Hike through the Rocky Mountains on favorite trails like the Jasper Discovery Trail and the Wapiti Trail, or hop on a mountain bike to cover more ground.
+Then follow that up with an evening of stargazing -- the park is the second largest dark sky preserve in the world, meaning there's minimal light pollution to maximize your viewing.

 Ontario: Thousand Islands National Park